Doesn't this make more sense than anything you have learned in churchianity ?

 Lot - represents negative side of Faith -

 Sodom & Gomorrah

 - Charles fillmore

 The time has now arrived in the development of spiritual consciousness when faith (Abraham) must be fully awakened to the truth that all belief in the expression of sensuality must be entirely put away.
 Sodom is to be destroyed.
 But the man of faith is not yet entirely out of his sense consciousness.
 Sodom ("hidden wiles") represents an obscure or concealed thought habit.
 Gomorrah ("material force") represents a state of mind adverse to the law of Spirit.
-These wicked cities of the plain are located within man, and before he can come into a realization of the promised "son"
+These wicked cities of the plane are located within man, and before he can come into a realization of the promised "son"

 that he desires so much he must consent to a thorough purification from the sins that go on in them.
 The purification is by fire and must be absolutely complete.